cristinae/CA-WEAT/README.md

 ## CA-WEATs

+Word embedding association tests (WEAT) are made of lists of items and attributes that are related to the concepts used in implicit association tests (IAT) in social psychology.
+In this work we focus on (universal) non-social tests: IAT1 (flowers and insects vs pleasant and unpleasant attributes) and IAT2 (musical instruments and weapons vs pleasant and unpleasant attributes).
+IAT results show human positive biases towards flowers and musical instruments.

+CA-WEAT is the cultural aware version of the English WEAT lists, where lists are generated from scratch for every new language by native speakers therefore preserving cultural differences among languages.

-The folder ```data``` contains the tsv files with the cultural aware lists for WEAT1 and WEAT2 in 26 languages:
+The folder ```data``` in this repo contains the tsv files with the cultural aware lists for WEAT1 and WEAT2 in 26 languages:
 ```ar```,
 ```bg```,
 ```bn```,